 How To Gain Access to the ALS Chemistry Labs

-- Attend an in-person lab orientation with the laboratory manager.
+- Attend an in-person lab orientation (ALS 2007 Chem Lab Access Orientation) with the ALS chemistry laboratory manager.

 - Upon successful completion of these steps, card-key access will be granted.